André De Shields Fund Launches

 On a cold day in New York City in February 2020, Wisconsin Union team members and University of Wisconsin–Madison alumni had the opportunity to meet actor, singer, and writer André De Shields ’70 during a talk-back after attending “Hadestown” in New York City.

-Before attending “Hadestown” and meeting André, Wisconsin Union Theater Director Elizabeth Snodgrass had long contemplated the Theater’s priorities, particularly how to increase diversity and provide equitable access for underrepresented groups in the Theater’s programming.
-As she considered how to change programming and processes to work on these priorities, Elizabeth was also learning about André and the discrimination he experienced as a queer, Black man during his professional journey that included studying at the University of Wisconsin–Madison and that ultimately led him to Broadway.
+Before attending “Hadestown” and meeting André, Wisconsin Union Theater Director Elizabeth Snodgrass had long contemplated the Theater’s priorities, particularly how to help provide equitable access in the Theater’s programming.
+As she considered how to change programming and processes to work on these priorities, Elizabeth was also learning about André and the discrimination he experienced during his professional journey that included studying at the University of Wisconsin–Madison and that ultimately led him to Broadway.

 Long before Broadway, André had an early love for the performing arts, attending a theater near his home in Baltimore.
 There, he came to the realization in 1954 as he watched John “Bubbles” Sublett sing, act and dance in “Cabin in the Sky” that he would one day have a career in the performing arts.
 Despite his parents’ urging to pursue other careers, the dream of being a performer stayed with André, leading him to play Walter Lee Younger in a production of “Raisin in the Sun” at Wilmington College.
 While attending the University of Wisconsin-Madison he played roles in Stuart Gordon's "Peter Pan" and "The Fantasticks".